Pinaglabanan Church: Name

 The church derives its name from John the Baptist, to whom it is dedicated.
 He is both the patron saint and namesake of the city, which has the ceremonial name of San Juan del Monte (Saint John of the Mountain), owing to the area's hilly terrain.

 The edifice is also known colloquially as the "Pinaglabanan Church", as it is several meters from the Pinaglabanan Shrine.
 The area near the church and shrine received the name "Pinaglabanan" (Tagalog for "battleground") as the Katipunan engaged the Spanish Empire in the Battle of San Juan del Monte, marking the start of the 1896 Philippine Revolution.

 History

 The high altar within the western sanctuary of the church.
 A freestanding altar stands before it on a platform that extends into the main nave.

 Establishment

 Although the parish was established on July 15, 1894, the construction of the first church happened a year after, under the supervision of architect Luis Arellano and the financial support of Mariano Artiaga.
 A Franciscan, Roman Pérez, served as the first parish priest from 1894 until 1897.

-The newly built church then enshrined a centuries-old image of John the Baptist, after whom the town is named.
+The newly built church then enshrined a centuries-old image of John the Baptist, after whom the then-town is named.